 - Requirements for Flexographic and Rotogravure Printing Operations (AM–442)

 - Review Chapter NR 423 for the industrial solvent cleaning RACT rules.
 A summary fact sheet is also available:

 All printing operations generate waste.
 Before disposing of any waste, printers are required to evaluate and classify those wastes to determine whether the waste is hazardous or nonhazardous.
 Wastes that are hazardous must be properly managed and disposed.
 The amount of waste generated determines your regulatory requirements.
 There are three generator categories, and the following resources will help in understanding the requirements associated with your hazardous waste management requirements.

-Following 2020 revisions of the Wisconsin Administrative Code for hazardous waste requirements, the Wisconsin Department of Natural Resources, PRINTING United Alliance and the Great Lakes Graphics Association developed the Wisconsin Hazardous Waste Regulations webinar series.
-View recorded webinars or register for upcoming webinars at the links below:
+Following 2020 revisions of the Wisconsin Administrative Code for hazardous waste requirements, the DNR, PRINTING United Alliance and the Great Lakes Graphics Association developed the Wisconsin Hazardous Waste Regulations webinar series.
+View recorded webinars below:

 - Review Waste Determinations and Recordkeeping (WA-1152) to understand the process and how to classify wastes under the regulations.
 Utilize the waste determination checklist at the end of the publication as a way to document your decision-making process for each waste stream.

 - Once a waste determination is complete, a printer should follow the requirements based on the amount of hazardous waste generated.
 The DNR's waste program provides a Quick Reference Guide (WA-1821) to help generators understand the basic requirements for their category.